trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 What career advice do you give today's kids?
 Furthermore what life advice do you give them?
 How do you face living in a world where you might have a god that's helping you?

-The question is really - what would we like our future to look like?
+The question is  - what would we like our future to look like?
 Because AI gives us, potentially, what we wish for.

 > Intelligence is the ability to accomplish complex goals.